emischim/Nexford-University-Module-2-Assignment/README.md

 - **Create Employee Function**: I created a python function that accepts an employee name and returns the details of that employee
 - **Data Processing with Dictionary**:  I processed the data using a python dictionary and structured the orientation of the output as a list of dictionaries
 - **Error Handling**: I created this to handle potential errors to ensure the program runs smoothly.
-- **Export Employee Details**: I created a function that export employee details and saves it in a zipped folder, based on the employee name provided.
+- **Export Employee Details**: I created a function that export employee details and saves it in a zipped folder named "Employee Profile", based on the employee name provided.
 In my code, I tried out an example using the employee record of "Emmanuel Michel"
 - **Unzip and Display Data with R**: I created a block of R code that can unzip the folder, and display the data in the csv file created in the previous step

 ## Files Included